zhh02/CSE15L-lab-reports/lab-report-1.md

 ## Setting an SSH Key
 First call the ssh-keygen command on local client which creates public key and private key files.
 ![Key_1](https://github.com/zhh02/Week-2-Lab-Report/blob/main/Key_1.jpg)
 And then log into the remote server and call ```mkdir .ssh```.
-After calling the mkdir command, log out and call scp to copy the public key file to the ssh directory.
+After calling the command, log out and call scp to copy the public key file to the ssh directory.
 ![Key_2](https://github.com/zhh02/Week-2-Lab-Report/blob/main/Key_2.jpg)

 ## Optimizing Remote Running